imammufiid/imufiid/README.md

 Here are some ideas to get you started:-->

 - 🔭 I’m currently working on Freelancer Android Developer
-- 🌱 I’m currently learning Android Native Developement
+- 🌱 I’m currently learning Android Native Developement and Flutter
-- 👯 I’m looking to collaborate on Android Developement or BackEnd Development
+- 👯 I’m looking to collaborate on Android Developement
-- 💬 Ask me about Android, Kotlin and PHP
+- 💬 Ask me about Android, Kotlin
 - 📫 How to reach me:
     - IG : https://instagram.com/imammufiid_ or https://instagram.com/aeblt.id
     - LinkedIn : Imam Mufiid